thehxdev/ideas/README.md

 - HTTP web framework
 - File server
 - Distributed file storage
-- Concurrent In-memory Key/Value store (in form of a library or dedicated program like redis/memcached)
+- Concurrent In-memory Key/Value store or cache (in form of a library or dedicated program like redis/memcached)
 - SNI Proxy
   - [Writing a SNI proxy in 115 lines of Go](https://www.agwa.name/blog/post/writing_an_sni_proxy_in_go)
 - DNS/DoH server